 Canon PIXMA TR150: Print quality

-There are five print settings on offer here - regular single-sided A4, borderless A4, First Print Out Time, Simplex, and black letter / document (essentially, colorless printing).
+There are five print settings on offer - regular single-sided A4, borderless A4, First Print Out Time, Simplex, and black letter / document (essentially, colorless printing).
 That's fairly standard for modern compact printers and - again - this doesn't offer the same options as the dedicated home printers, but it is versatile enough for most travel and business-away-from-office needs.
-Because it's designed mainly for photos, there's no option to print double-sided, so you won't be able to save paper here.
+Because it's designed mainly for photos, there's no option to print double-sided, so you won't be able to save on paper.

 This printer is fairly quick at printing too.
 Depending on settings you can get up to nine pages per minute (for black and white) and five per minute in full color.
 That compares well to other compact printers, and it's good that you don't sacrifice quality for speed here.

 In terms of paper, you can use most of the standard types here, along with a few more specialist surfaces.
 It's compatible with glossy and matte photo paper, along with magnetic photo paper and recycled paper too.
 It's a very versatile printer.
 You can store up to 50 sheets of plain paper in the rear tray, but obviously that number gets smaller if you're using higher gsm paper or photo sheets.
 Again, this is plenty for smaller batches of holiday snaps or documents, but if you need volume, the PIXMA TR150 isn't suitable.
 Especially as the cost of Canon's official ink for this printer is expensive.
 This is another reason why it's a good photo printer, but not suitable for heavy home-office usage.